spdx/spdx-spec/chapters/file-information.md

 ## 8.4 File checksum field <a name="8.4"></a>

-**Description**
+### 8.4.1 Description

 Provide a unique identifier to match analysis information on each specific file in a package.

-**Intent**

-Here, by providing a unique identifier of each file, confusion over which version/modification of a specific file should be eliminated.

-**Metadata**

 The metadata for the file checksum field is shown in Table 39.

 Table 39 — Metadata for the file checksum field